 Flood Preparation Primer

-Okay, severe weather season 2012 is officially underway, and hurricane season is just around the corner, both of which mean that the chances for severe weather are significantly increased, and this means an abundance of rain, hail, wind, and of course, the increased risk of flooding.
-Floods commonly accompany cases of severe weather, and can cause enormous damage to life and property within a matter of hours or even minutes.
+Severe weather season 2012 is officially underway, and hurricane season is just around the corner, both of which mean that the chances for severe weather are significantly increased, and this means an abundance of rain, hail, wind, and of course, the increased risk of flooding.
+Floods commonly accompany cases of severe weather and can cause enormous damage to life and property within a matter of hours or even minutes.
 The last thing you want as a property owner is to be caught unaware or unprepared.
-So without becoming overly paranoid, how do you prepare yourself and secure your property against the flooding threat?
+So without becoming overly paranoid, how do you prepare yourself and secure your property against the threat of flooding and water damage?

 Obviously, the most important items in your home should be secured first.
 Any important documents, such as financial, health, school, insurance, and family information should be gathered together and kept in a safe place, preferably a higher floor, out of reach of flood waters.
 You can also pack it to go with you in the event of an evacuation.
 Evacuations need to be ruthlessly efficient, meaning you take only what is needed to assure provision for you and your family during an extended stay away from home.